TicianoH/ansible-proxmox/README.md

 # Running the playbook

-Once the inventory and variables are setup, run the playbook using `ansible-playbook playbooks/setup.yml -i inventories/<name>/hosts.ym;`.
+Once the inventory and variables are setup, run the playbook using `ansible-playbook playbooks/setup.yml -i inventories/<name>/hosts.yml`.
 You can add `--ask-ssh-pass` / `-k` if you don't have a public ssh key setup on the proxmox host, and `--ask-pass` / `-K` if running with a non-root user.

-The playbook also supports ansible tags, which can be used to run parts of the playbook only.
+The playbook also supports Ansible tags, which can be used to run parts of the playbook only.
 The current available tags are:
 - `setup` - runs only the setup part of the playbook
 - `templates` - creates VM templates from cloud-init-ready images